oscarmlage oscarmlage

 Log

-Maybe your #mastodon instance is playing tricks while uploading GIF files (dunno why it's not happening with other image formats):
+Maybe your instance is playing tricks while uploading GIF files (dunno why it's not happening with other image formats):

 413 Entity too large.